ififfy/flipflip/docs/effects.md

 ##### Background
 * Choose between blurred image, solid color, or no background.
  * Control blur amount or color.
+* Choose to force the image to fill the screen.

 ##### Next Scene
 * Choose a scene to transition to after this one (or none).
 Control timing of next scene (sec).